ideasonpurpose/slack-status-app/README.md

 - /iam making client edits until the end of time (no expiration)
 - /iam fixing WordPress stuff forever (no expiration)

-Even crazy stuff like this will work:
+Even crazy stuff like this:

 - /iam eating for :5 (five minutes)
 - /iam eating for 15: